Nativism (politics): 20th century

 After intense lobbying from the nativist movement, the United States Congress passed the Emergency Quota Act in 1921.
 This bill was the first to place numerical quotas on immigration.
 It capped the inflow of immigrations to 357,803 for those arriving outside of the western hemisphere.
 However, this bill was only temporary, as Congress began debating a more permanent bill.
 The Emergency Quota Act was followed with the Immigration Act of 1924, a more permanent resolution.
 This law reduced the number of immigrants able to arrive from 357,803, the number established in the Emergency Quota Act, to 164,687.
 Though this bill did not fully restrict immigration, it considerably curbed the flow of immigration into the United States, especially from Southern and Eastern Europe.
 During the late 1920s, an average of 270,000 immigrants were allowed to arrive, mainly because of the exemption of Canada and Latin American countries.
 Fear of low-skilled Southern and Eastern European immigrants flooding the labor market was an issue in the 1920s, the 1930s, and the first decade of the 21st century (focused on immigrants from Mexico and Central America).

 An immigration reductionism movement formed in the 1970s and continues to the present day.
 Prominent members often press for massive, sometimes total, reductions in immigration levels.
 American nativist sentiment experienced a resurgence in the late 20th century, this time directed at undocumented workers, largely Mexican, resulting in the passage of new penalties against illegal immigration in 1996.
 Most immigration reductionists see illegal immigration, principally from across the United States–Mexico border, as the more pressing concern.
 Authors such as Samuel Huntington have also seen recent Hispanic immigration as creating a national identity crisis and presenting insurmountable problems for US social institutions.

-Noting the large-scale Mexican immigration in the Southwest, the Cold-War diplomat George F. Kennan in 2002 saw "unmistakable evidences of a growing differentiation between the cultures, respectively, of large southern and southwestern regions of this country, on the one hand", and those of "some northern regions".
+Despite the fact that, Mexican people descend from actual natives to the region, when noting Mexican immigration in the Southwest, the European-American Cold-War diplomat George F. Kennan wrote in 2002 he saw "unmistakable evidences of a growing differentiation between the cultures, respectively, of large southern and southwestern regions of this country, on the one hand", and those of "some northern regions".
 In the former, he warned:

 David Mayers argues that Kennan represented the "tradition of militant nativism" that resembled or even exceeded the Know Nothings of the 1850s.
-Mayers adds that Kennan also believed American women had too much power.